dss-web/jobbnorge-block/README.md

 -   Show or hide the job deadline.
 -   Show or hide the job scope.

+When pagination is enabled an additional option **Disable auto scroll on pagination** appears.
+Enabling it prevents the view from scrolling back to the block after changing pages (useful when composing long pages with multiple instances).

 If you've added more than one employer, you can order jobbs by employer or deadline.

 [![Modify the block settings.](.wordpress-org/screenshot-3.png)](.wordpress-org/screenshot-3.png)